OpenType/opentype-layout/proposals/20200423-AdamTwardoch-LABL-table.md

 The `Zapf` table is almost 20 years old, and has a number of concepts which certainly are out of date (hardcoded four types of names: Apple name, Adobe name, AFII name, Unicode name).
 The table has been defined in pre-webfont, and even to some extent pre-web times.

+### Earlier proposal

+I have circulated an early version of this proposal in 2013.
+It went nowhere, but two other proposals that I have made back then, have went somewhere (SVG in OpenType and variable OpenType fonts).
+It’s 2020, and I think the reasons behind my proposal have actually multiplied.

+In the above proposal, some portions (such as the concept of vocabularyIDs, and in particular the registered vocabularyIDs and the “text contents” vocabularyID 0), are optional, and could be “done away with” if the community deems it too complex.
+I’m kind of keen on at least keeping two vocabularyIDs: 0 for “text contents” and 1 for “private labels”.

+I’m grateful to Laurence Penney for mentioning The Noun Project to me, and for his ideas that helped me formulate the “vocabulary” concept in this proposal.

-With the recent discussion of color font formats, I’ve heard one recurring word of praise for the Microsoft proposal (`COLR`/`CPAL`): that it was _simple and lightweight_, therefore easy to implement.
+With discussion of color font formats in 2013, I’ve heard one recurring word of praise for the Microsoft proposal (`COLR`/`CPAL`): that it was _simple and lightweight_, therefore easy to implement.
 I have noticed that this aspect of the Microsoft proposal was almost universally praised, and this was what has motivated me to attempt a similar path with the `LABL` proposal.
 I have a feeling that the `Zapf` table is a tad too ambitious, and a bit
 “over-engineered”, and therefore never really found wide adoption.

-So, when writing the `LABL` proposal, I tried to learn from the lack of adoption of `Zapf` and from the overall warm welcome of the `COLR/CPAL` proposal.
+When writing the `LABL` proposal, I tried to learn from the lack of adoption of `Zapf` and from the overall warm welcome of the `COLR/CPAL` proposal.
 I tried to make the structure clean and simple to use.

 I tried to create a structure that is a bit modular — e.g. the concept of registered vocabularyIDs is sort of optional.
 If the community finds that aspect too much of a complication, it can be removed (leaving only one or two hardcoded Encoding IDs) without invalidating the entire structure.
 Analogically, if the community decides to drop that idea now but revisits it in future, the notion of adding an extra Encoding ID is easy and won’t break previous implementations.

 Plus, the Vocabulary concept allows for a clean separation: each vocabulary exists in a separate LABL subtable, therefore a font developer can easily set up, say, 30 labels within one particular vocabulary, and then 150 labels within another vocabulary, independently of each other.
 This is something I learned to like about `cmap` — that each `cmap` subtable can really be handled separately.
 These days, only the cmap 3.x is of relevance, but the fact that you can “safely” add or remove 0.x, 1.x or 4.x cmap subtables without interfering with the 3.x subtable, and that these subtables could address different subsets of the glyphset, always was appealing to me.

 The fact that pretty much every font editing tool already has a `name` table editor, and that all platforms have the ability to parse the `name` table makes the `LABL` proposal a rather low-hanging fruit.

-Since the `LABL` table itself is really trivial in structure in itself, and re-uses `cmap` structures, also means that adding support for it will be very easy.
-For example, I imagine that adding `LABL` support to something like fontTools/TTX is a matter of 15 minutes work.

 The only administrative overhead resulting from my proposal will be the maintenance of the list of registered Vocabulary IDs.
 But I believe it’s unlikely we’ll ever get more than a dozen of those, so it’s still quite “cheap”.